briemadu/science-and-research/guidelines.md

 **Anytime until Sunday 23:59**
 1. work through the material in the reading/watch list, taking personal notes
+2. read/watch the week's presentation
-2. fill in the reaction form
+3. fill in the reaction form
-3. read the week's blogpost
-4. submit feedback about that week's blogpost
-5. be prepared to discuss the covered topics
+4. be prepared to discuss the covered topics

 **During the group discussion**
 1. discuss the worksheet with your colleagues